v-fearam/msbuild-examples/README.md

 # MSBuild examples

-This repo is created to include msbuild examples
+This repo is created to include MSBuild examples

 1. The first example is the creation of a _MSBuild Custom Task_ for code generation.
 The idea is to consume a txt file and generate code from it during the build process.
 It is simple in order to show the mechanism, then you will be able to create a more complex piece of code.
-Part of this effort includes how to ship and consume the MSBuild Custom Task as a _nuget package_.
+Part of this effort includes how to ship and consume the MSBuild Custom Task as a _NuGet package_.

    [Please see the Custom Task-Code Generation Readme](./custom-task-code-generation/)